 Copy Value From Other Input

-When the form is submitted, the value from field A will be written to field B sight unseen.
+When the form is submitted, the value from the selected field in the dropdown will be written to the current input field sight unseen.

 If checked, this field will be automatically selected when the page loads.
 Only use one autofocus field per page.